-A lab/studio.
+We are a lab/studio.
 We develop new poetic practices and new understandings of digital media by focusing on the material, formal, and historical aspects of computation and language.
-The Trope Tank is directed by Nick Montfort and is located both at MIT and in New York City.
+The Trope Tank is a project of founder and director Nick Montfort.